IBM/lale/README.md

 there is a mismatch between hyperparameters and their type, or between data and operators.
-And for *interoperability*, Lale has a growing library of transformers and estimators from popular libraries such as scikit learn, XGBoost, PyTorch etc.
+And for *interoperability*, Lale has a growing library of transformers and estimators from popular libraries such as scikit-learn, XGBoost, PyTorch etc.
 Lale can be installed just like any other Python package and can be edited with off-the-shelf Python tools such as Jupyter notebooks.